-- Any concerns or allegations about staff will be recorded and dealt with appropriately in line with Part four of KCSIE and the local Kent allegations arrangements, including discussions as necessary with the Local Authority Designated Officer (LADO). - o In depth information can be found within our 'Managing Allegations against Staff' and/or staff behaviour policy/code of conduct policy. - Any concerns or allegations about staff will be recorded and dealt with in line with Part four of KCSIE and reported as appropriate in line with local Kent allegations management arrangements.
-Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds' (section 8.2.1), advice will be sought via the LADO Education Safeguarding Advisory Service enquiry form.

-- After resolving or concluding allegations or low-level concerns about staff, the headteacher, along with the LADO, if involved, will review the case to identify lessons learned and any possible improvements. - In the situation that the school receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities with our pupils (for example community groups, sports associations, or service providers that run extra-curricular activities), we will follow our safeguarding policies and procedures, including informing the LADO.
+- Any concerns or allegations about staff will be recorded and dealt with appropriately in line with Part four of KCSIE and the local Kent allegations arrangements, including discussions as necessary with the Local Authority Designated Officer (LADO). - o In depth information can be found within our 'Managing Allegations against Staff' and/or Behaviour/Code of Conduct policies.
+These can be found on SharePoint and on the school website. - Any concerns or allegations about staff will be recorded and dealt with in line with Part four of KCSIE and reported as appropriate in line with local Kent allegations management arrangements.
+Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where Headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds' (section 8.2.1), advice will be sought via the LADO Education Safeguarding Advisory Service enquiry form. - After resolving or concluding allegations or low-level concerns about staff, the Headteacher, along with the LADO, if involved, will review the case to identify lessons learned and any possible improvements. - In the situation that the school receives an allegation relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities with our pupils (for example community groups, sports associations, or service providers that run extra-curricular activities), we will follow our safeguarding policies and procedures, including informing the LADO.